-Author Martin Upham spent many years explaining the complexities of British identity to Americans ‘studying abroad’ in London, where he was the director of AHA International (now GEO).
+Martin Upham, the author of Britain Explained, spent many years teaching the ‘Britain Today’ course to Americans ‘studying abroad’ in London, where he was the director of AHA International (now GEO).
 This book is based on that experience.

-With more than 130 illustrations of British historical and contemporary personalities and places.
+The book includes more than 130 illustrations of British historical and contemporary personalities and places and a detailed index.

 Illustrations throughout.
 Index